accordproject/techdocs/website/versioned_docs/version-0.12.0/logic-simple-expr.md

 ## Operators

 You can apply operators to values.
-Those can be used for arithmetics, to compare two values, to concatenate two string values, etc.
+Those can be used for arithmetic operations, to compare two values, to concatenate two string values, etc.

 ```ergo
     1.0 + 2.0 * 3.0      // arithmetic operators on Double